dataform-co/dataform/content/docs/dataform-web/how-to-guides/environments.md

 To update the version of the project running in `production`, merge the `master` branch in to the `production` branch.

-### Recommended Redshift config overriding
+### Config schema overriding

-Redshift does not configure multiple databases like alternative providers.
-Overriding schemas instead of databases are a good solution to this.
+Redshift and Snowflake do not configure multiple databases like alternative providers.
+Overriding the schema suffix instead of databases are a good solution to this.
 For example:

 ```json
 {